Building Your Own Trusted Execution Environments Using FPGA: Introduction

 \section{Introduction}

-Existing hardware-assisted Trusted Execution Environments (TEE) on commodity computing devices make use of hardware security primitives offered by the CPU, such as Intel SGX~\cite{costan2016intel} and Arm TrustZone~\cite{pinto2019demystifying}, to guarantee code and data loaded inside to be protected, with respect to confidentiality and integrity, from the Rich Execution Environment (REE).
-In recent years, we have witnessed unprecedented growth in using SGX and TrustZone in real-world products and academic projects, which include real-time kernel protections~\cite{azab2014hypervision,ge2014sprobes}, securing containers and runtime libraries~\cite{arnautov2016scone,tsai2017graphene, santos2014using}, shielding applications from attacks~\cite{baumann2015shielding,lind2017glamdring,schuster2015vc3}, etc.
+Existing Trusted Execution Environments (TEEs) on commodity computing devices rely on CPU hardware security primitives to ensure the confidentiality and integrity of code and data loaded within them, while protecting them from the Rich Execution Environment (REE).
+These hardware security primitives are provided by the CPU and can either be proprietary, as in Intel SGX~\cite{costan2016intel} and Arm TrustZone~\cite{pinto2019demystifying}, or open-sourced, as in RISC-V~\cite{bahmani2021cure}.
+In recent years, we have witnessed unprecedented growth in using such TEEs in real-world products and academic projects, which include real-time kernel protections~\cite{azab2014hypervision,ge2014sprobes}, securing containers and libraries~\cite{arnautov2016scone,tsai2017graphene, santos2014using}, shielding applications from attacks~\cite{baumann2015shielding,lind2017glamdring,schuster2015vc3}.
+However, the hardware layer of current TEEs suffers from various issues, rendering them untrustworthy or ineffective.